Menu

 Habitats and Wildlife

-Mostly a forested upland of oak, pine, yellow birch and beech, with the occasional hemlock.
-There are also plenty of fern, sweet pepper bush and blueberry, and some red maple swamp.
+Mostly a forested upland of oak, white pine and the occasional hemlock, with red maple, yellow birch and beech in the wetter areas.
+There is also plenty of fern, sweet pepper bush and blueberry.
 Rolling hills provide some elevation.
 There are two certified vernal pools on the property.

 135 Old Pine Dr, Hanson, MA 02341, USA